 So even though you may be craving peanuts for many of the same reasons as peanut butter (for example, because it’s a comfort food), you may prefer the taste of peanuts.

-Another possibility is that you’re actually craving the fat and protein that peanuts provide.
-Peanuts are a good source of both of these nutrients, so if you’re feeling low in energy or needing a nutrient boost, your body may be telling you to eat peanuts.
+Another possibility is that you’re craving the fat and protein that peanuts provide.
+Peanuts are a good source of both nutrients, so if you’re feeling low in energy or needing a nutrient boost, your body may be telling you to eat peanuts.

-Again though, peanut butter also has fat and protein so it’s still probably the taste and texture of peanuts you prefer.
+Again, though, peanut butter also has fat and protein, so you probably prefer the taste and texture of peanuts.

 What does craving peanut butter mean?

-There are a few possible explanations for why you might be craving peanut butter.
+A few possible explanations exist for why you might be craving peanut butter.
 It could be that you’re not getting enough fat or protein in your diet, you’re not eating enough calories overall, or you may be experiencing too much stress.

 It’s also possible that you have a vitamin deficiency that’s causing your cravings.